 Greek Isles.
 There's no easier way to see the Greek Islands than from a cruise ship; you can avoid sold-out hotels and complicated ferry timetables (although the crowds will still be there if you drop anchor in the heat of summer).
 Usually embarking from Athens or Istanbul, almost all Greek Islands cruises stop in major ports, such as Santorini, Mykonos and Corfu.
 Kusadasi, Turkey, home of the ancient city of Ephesus, is also usually included.
 Longer journeys and smaller ships give passengers more islands like Rhodes, Naxos and Patmos.

 Holy Land.
 Some Eastern Med itineraries dip down into Israel to stop at Haifa or Ashdod, both of which give passengers access to Jerusalem.
 (Two and three-night stays are common.)
 While these itineraries used to make stops in Alexandria, Egypt has been iffy since Arab Spring.
 Stops in Cyprus -- either Limassol or Paphos -- are also common.
 Embarkation is usually in Athens or Istanbul.

 Best Time to Go

-Winter cruising in the Mediterranean has become more and more popular because sunny skies predominate, and temperatures are moderate, ranging from the 50's to 70's instead of the 80's and higher.
-There's also no jostling with peak-season crowds, cruise lines feature longer itineraries with more leisurely schedules, and prices are more value-oriented.
+Winter cruising in the Mediterranean has become more popular, particularly on European lines like MSC and Costa, because sunny skies predominate, and temperatures are moderate, ranging from the 50s to 70s instead of the 80s and higher.
+You won't have to jostle with peak-season crowds, cruise lines feature longer itineraries with more leisurely schedules, and prices offer more value for your money.